Sohagpur: Demographics

 As of the 2011 Census of India, Sohagpur is a Nagar Panchayat city in the district of Narmadapuram, Madhya Pradesh.
 Sohagpur city is divided into 15 wards for which elections are held every 5 years.
-Sohagpur Nagar Panchayat has a population of 25,040, of which 12,933 are males while 12,107 are females as per the report released by Census India 2011.
+Sohagpur Nagar Panchayat has a population of 25,040, of whom 12,933 are males while 12,107 are females as per the report released by Census India 2011.

-The population of Children in the 0-6 age group is 3084 which constitutes 12.32% of the total population of Sohagpur (NP).
+The population of Children in the 0-6 age group is 3,084 which constitutes 12.32% of the total population of Sohagpur (NP).
 In Sohagpur Nagar Panchayat, the female sex ratio is 936 against the state average of 931.
 Moreover, the child sex ratio in Sohagpur is around 918 compared to the Madhya Pradesh state average of 918.
 The literacy rate of Sohagpur city is 84.54%, higher than the state average of 69.32%.
 In Sohagpur, male literacy is around 91.06%, while the female literacy rate is 77.59%.

 Sohagpur Nagar Panchayat has administrative jurisdiction over 5,291 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within the Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.